How to Spend a Week on Maui: The Perfect 7-Day Itinerary for First-Time Visitors 🌈

 Most first-time visitors choose between these three main areas:

-Wailea (South Shore): Upscale, luxury resort area with calm beaches, stunning sunsets, and high-end restaurants.
 In this area, I love the Grand Wailea Resort & Spa and the Wailea Beach Marriott Resort.

-Kihei (South Shore): The Kihei area is known for more affordable, laid-back accommodations like condos and vacation rentals.
+Kihei (South Shore): The family-friendly Kihei area is known for more affordable, laid-back accommodations like condos and vacation rentals.
 The Maui Coast Hotel and the Sugar Beach Resort are good, budget-friendly choices (and you won’t find many of those on Maui!).

-Kaanapali/Kapalua (West Maui): These popular resort areas are home to beautiful beaches, plenty of sunshine, and scenic coastal trails.
 My go-to hotel picks on this side of the island are The Whaler Resort in Kaanapali and the Ritz-Carlton Maui in Kapalua.
 (Note: Historic Lahaina town remains closed to visitors due to the 2023 wildfires.)

 Practical Tips for a Maui Itinerary

 Rent a car.
-Youβll need one to explore.
+You’ll need one to explore.
 Maui is a big island, and the best things to see and do are spread out across the island.

 Discount Hawaii Car Rental